DreymaR/BigBagKbdTrixPKL/README.md

 It's entirely possible to create new layout variants and tweak existing ones with EPKL.
 It can be a little daunting at first though!
 Mostly because there is so much functionality and complexity, which is actually a good thing but hard on the beginner.

-To learn more about key mappings and creating your own layout variants, please consult the [EPKL Layouts folder Readme][PklLay].
+To learn more about key mappings and creating your own layout variants, please consult the [Layouts folder][PklLay] README.
 <br><br>

 More Know-How